dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/05-Aug-2023/ide-v1.2.md

 ### Bug fixes

-- [global page] can become "inert" and stop handling clicks
+- Global page can become "inert" and stop handling clicks
 - Switching back and forth between files in the git diff view can cause overwrite
 - Browser gets stuck during markdown preview for doc with large table
 - Editor right click menu is offset